Back to Blog

 TL;DR — Executive Summary

-- Specialization wins.
-General-purpose AI (ChatGPT, Claude) still hallucinates case law at alarming rates.
-Purpose-built legal AI tools reduce hallucinations by 60–90% through grounding, retrieval-augmented generation, and domain-specific guardrails.
+1. Specialization wins.
+General-purpose AI (ChatGPT, Claude, Gemini) still hallucinates case law without guardrails.
+Purpose-built legal AI tools reduce hallucinations through grounding, retrieval-augmented generation, and domain-specific guardrails.

 Why Lawyers Need Specialized AI Tools in 2026